How to Withdraw RRSP Money Without Paying Tax

-You need a written agreement confirming that you’re buying or building a home before you can access the money in your RRSP.
-You or a relative with a disability must be the person using the home.
+• Have a written agreement confirming that you’re buying or building a home before you can access the money in your RRSP

-If you’ve owned a house before, you must be at least four years removed from living in a home that you, your spouse, or common-law partner owned.
-If you bought a house in 2010 and sold it in 2013, for example, you’d have to wait until 2018 to use the HBP.
+• Have never owned a home before, or not for four years.
+You must be at least four years removed from living in a home that you, your spouse, or common-law partner owned.
+If you bought a house in 2021 and sold it in early 2024, for example, you’d have to wait until 2029 to use the HBP

-The amount borrowed must be paid back in 15 years, starting the second year after the HBP was completed.
+• Pay back the full amount you borrowed within 15 years, starting the second year after the HBP was completed.
 Payments will be evenly divided each year.
 If you borrowed $25,000, for instance, you’ll have to repay $1,666.67 annually for 15 years.
-If you fail to repay your HBP for the year ( $1,666.67 in our example), then the outstanding balance will be added to your taxable income for the tax year.
+If you fail to repay your HBP for the year ($1,666.67 in our example), then the outstanding balance will be added to your taxable income for the tax year.

-The Lifelong Learning Plan (LLP) provides a way for consumers to withdraw money from an RRSP tax-free.
-You must use the funds to pay for education expenses incurred by you, your spouse, or your common-law partner.
-(The common-law partner must have lived with you for at least 12 months, be the parent of your child or have custody of the child.
-Note: You can’t use an LLP to fund the education of your child or your common-law partner’s child.)
+The Lifelong Learning Plan (LLP) provides a way for you to withdraw money from an RRSP tax-free for education expenses incurred by you, your spouse, or your common-law partner.
+One bummer: you can’t use the LLP to fund the education of your child or your partner’s child.

-The education or training must be a full-time program lasting at least three months and require 10 hours of coursework a week, not including homework or travel time.
-You have four years from the first withdrawal date to make other withdrawals.
-If you take your first distribution in 2020, you have until 2024 to make your final withdrawal.
+To be eligible, the education or training must be a full-time program lasting at least three months and require 10 hours of coursework a week, not including homework or travel time.
+Those who meet the disability conditions can participate in the LLP on a part-time basis.
+The program still needs to be a qualifying educational program that requires at least 10 hours or more of course work, however a student who meets the disability conditions can spend less time than that.
+You have four years from the first withdrawal date to make other withdrawals, unless the commencement of your repayment period has begun.
+If you take your first distribution in 2025, you have until 2029 to make your final withdrawal.

 The total amount withdrawn is limited to $10,000 in a calendar year and $20,000 total.
 You and your spouse or common-law partner are both eligible to use an LLP at the same time without affecting either of your contribution limits.